-Once you're back in the country, you can request a copy of your credit report to see whether any changes have been made to your credit history while you were overseas.
-By signing up for a credit monitoring service such as My Credit Alert, you can also keep up to date with certain changes to your credit report via email notification.
+Once you're back in the country, you can request a copy of your Equifax credit report for free to see whether any changes have been made to your credit history while you were overseas.
+By signing up for a credit monitoring service such as an annual My Credit Alert subscription, you can also keep up to date with certain changes to your credit report via email notification.

 1ANZ, Reward yourself more often.
 Accessed June, 2015.

 2Mastercard, More About Our Brands.
 Accessed June, 2015.